nathanielnrn/nathanielnrn.github.io/content/research/fud/index.md

 ```
 fud exec source-program.futil -o output-file.xclbin --to xclbin
 ```

 2. Execute said `xclbin` on an FPGA (equivalent to running an exectuable)
 ```
 fud exec some-output.xclbin --from xclbin --to fpga -s fpga.data program-input.data
 ```

+For a very simple dot product program, compiling ends up looking something like this:

+{{ webm(alt="Execution of a fud compilation command in terminal.",  src="create-xclbin.webm") }}

+And we can then execute the output file `dot-product-2.xclbin`.
+The output details the state of the memories defined in the original dot-product program at the end of execution.
+Namely, we can see the values of our inputs `A` and `B`, and `v` contains the result of our dot product.

+{{ webm(alt="Execution of a fud execution command in terminal.",  src="fpga-execute.webm") }}

 [//]: # (Getting programs to to run on FPGAs is _hard_.
 If you've ever fought your way)